Cervical Cancer Prevention

 Each year in the U.S., nearly 13,000 women are diagnosed with cervical cancer, and more than 4,000 die as a result.

-Below are four things to know about cervical cancer, pap tests and the human papillomavirus (HPV), according to Dr. Dana Benden, OB/GYN, the National Cervical Cancer Coalition and the Centers for Disease Control and Prevention.
-Dr. Benden further discusses the importance of vaccination and screening in the video below.
+Below are four things to know about cervical cancer, pap tests, and the human papillomavirus (HPV), according to the National Cervical Cancer Coalition and the Centers for Disease Control and Prevention.

 1. All women are at risk for cervical cancer.
 It occurs most often in women over age 30.
 Each year in the U.S. nearly 13,000 women are diagnosed with cervical cancer, and more than 4,000 die as a result.